ximenina/Git-example/README.md

 The following steps describe the standard flow.

-*Steps 1 and 2 are only necessary for the first time we create a new fork and we configure our local copy*
+*Steps 1 and 2 are only necessary the first time we create a new fork and we configure our local copy*
 ## 1. Fork the repository via Web
 Using the web interface, we create a new `fork` of the main (Upstream) repository